 - ON/OFF switch for stabilizer

 - SHADOW plus for rough riding on the road

 - No chain drop or slap

 Designed for optimal chain movement; roller clutch 3.0; no chain slap or ghost shifting | Overall Best Choice

 SRAM Rival Type 1 3.0 would be our SRAM overall beat choice.
 It brings the innovative 1x technology from SRAM to adventure, gravel, and road bikes that have drop bars.
 X -Horizon derailleur design is specific to 1x drivetrains, and is compatible with a wide cassette range.
-Despite being non-clutch, it can retain the chain well while the 3.0 RBC has minimized chain slap.
-The chain gap is adjusted automatically by the bigger upper pulley. non-clutch
+Despite being non- clutch, it is able to retain the chain well while the 3.0 RBC has minimized chain slap.
+The chain gap is adjusted automatically by the bigger upper pulley. non- clutch

 - Parallelogram and Rolling Bearing Clutch technology